-Our 12 day tour begins with a visit to incredible Pompeii and three nights on the unforgettable Amalfi Coast.
+Our 12 day tour begins with a visit to incredible Herculaneum– the smaller, wealthier neighbor of Pompeii – and three nights on the unforgettable Amalfi Coast.
 Ravello, once home to ancient Roman villas, was later the second city of the powerful Amalfi maritime republic with a population of 40,000.
 Spectacular views, wonderful semitropical gardens, a grand open square and 11th century cathedral highlight this small piece of Italian paradise.
 In more recent centuries Ravello has played host to many famous composers and writers like Richard Wagner, D.H.
 Lawrence, Virginia Woolf and Gore Vidal.

 A boat cruise will take us to picturesque Positano and we’ll visit the maritime museum at ancient Amalfi.
 We’ll have a taste of limoncello at Sorrento and experience the famous Amalfi Coast drive.